-Community manager for @DBolical the fine sites of (ModDB, IndieDB & SlideDB.)
+Community Manager for the fine sites of (ModDB, IndieDB & SlideDB.)
 Your welcome to contact me about any issues or simply just drop in for a beer.

 This guide is designed to drive maximum use of our sites features for the promotion and publication of your hard work.